Staff at St. Stephen

 Previously, he has held positions as organist of Great Valley Presbyterian Church, Malvern, PA, Associate Organist of Tenth Presbyterian Church, Philadelphia, PA and adjunct faculty (organ, literature, hymnology, service playing, etc.) at Cairn University.
 Most recently he served at Evangelical United Methodist Church in New Holland.
 Doug is currently the president of Buch Organs in Ephrata, PA and Dean of the Lancaster Chapter of the American Guild of Organists.
 He lives in the Downingtown area with his wife, Joy.

 Dr. Stuart Sacks

-Dr. Sacks began his ministry as assistant pastor to James Boice at historic Tenth Presbyterian Church in Philadelphia.
+Dr. Sacks began his ministry as the assistant pastor to James Boice at historic Tenth Presbyterian Church in Philadelphia.
 He and Pastor Tim worked together at Berith Presbyterian Church (now Springton Lake PCA) in Newtown Square, PA.
 Before moving to New Holland, he served on the pastoral staff of Proclamation Presbyterian Church in Bryn Mawr, PA.
 We have also been blessed by his musical gifts as he leads worship at our 10:30 service.
 He and his wife Marion moved to Garden Spot Village in 2014 and has assisted with music, preaching, and teaching since then.